timescale/promscale/docs/metric_deletion_and_retention.md

 ### Manually forcing retention to be applied

-Promscale leverages TimescaleDB's [User-Defined Actions] to schedule a maintenance job which drops data which is over its retention period.
-By default, it will automatically be executed every 30 minutes.
+Promscale leverages TimescaleDB's [User-Defined Actions] to schedule a maintenance job, which is automatically executed every 30 minutes.
+The maintenance job drops data which is over the retention period, and compresses data which needs to be compressed.

-You can also manually run this maintenance job with the following SQL command:
+When you adjust the retention period, it should be applied within about 30 minutes (depending on how long the maintenance job takes to run).
+If you're impatient, you can manually trigger the maintenance job with the following SQL command:

 ```
 CALL prom_api.execute_maintenance();